MJO

 MJO Fortnightly Update

-A Madden-Julian Oscillation (MJO) signal was present over the Western Pacific (Phase 7) towards the end of January, based on the RMM index.
-Most models predict the signal to weaken by the start of the forecast period and remain inactive during the forecast period, although a few models predict a short-lived MJO signal over the Western Hemisphere (Phase 1) and Indian Ocean (Phase 2) in Week 1 (2 – 8 February).
+A Madden-Julian Oscillation (MJO) signal was present over the Western Hemisphere (Phase 8) in the third week of March, based on the RMM index.
+Most models predict the signal to weaken by the start of the forecast period.
+During Week 1 (30 March – 5 April), models indicate the signal will either be present over the Western Hemisphere (Phases 8 and 1) or be inactive.
+There is little agreement on the predicted MJO activity among the models in Week 2 (6 – 12 April).

-For each MJO phase, the upper tercile frequency is computed as the ratio of days with values exceeding the upper tercile threshold to the total number of days in that phase.
+For each MJO phase, the below- and above-normal rainfall frequencies are computed as the ratio of days with values exceeding the lower upper tercile thresholds, respectively, to the total number of days in that phase.

 N corresponds to the number of days for each MJO phase.